zacharymartinson/SpringBootDemo/README.md

 # SpringBootDemo
 Demo of Spring Boot.
-My first spring boot project.
+Using Keys and HTTP links.
+Good for a base.

 Uses https://github.com/Ovi/DummyJSON for Rest API Access.